DotNetTitan/MultiTenantETL.Vue/src/mocks/README.md

 ## Files

-- **dataSources.js** - Mock data for data sources (18 sources covering all types, providers, and formats)
+- **connectors.js** - Mock data for connectors (18 connectors covering all types, providers, and formats)
 - **pipelines.js** - Mock data for pipelines and executions (5 pipelines with different statuses and schedules)
 - **transformations.js** - Mock data for transformations (12 transformations covering all 7 types)
 - **users.js** - Mock data for users (5 users with different roles)